heyybxa/villagerreset/README.md

 Look at the peasant whose profession has not been reset and apply the Shift + Right Click combination.
 The villagers will return to normal.

 Or use the /villager reset command.

+# Minecraft Server Version

+**The version I tested and got healthy results is version 1.20.4, I don't know about the suitability of other versions because I haven't tried other versions.

+Plugin continues to be developed.**